turbowizard/Muchachow/README.md

 # Muchachow
-Chrome extension for collection and managment of web data
+'Chrome extension for collection and managment of web data'

 ## Installation
 * Download [muchachow.crx](muchachow.crx)
 * Open your chrome browser.